 Please wear metal free clothing and if possible, avoid wearing any jewellery.
 Alternatively, Medserena can provide you with a gown to change into for your scan.
-Scroll down for more Brain MRI scan information, variations and options.
+Choose and book your scan now, or scroll down for more Brain MRI scan information, variations and options.

 Brain scan with contrast (requires health care professional referral)

 Brain and CCJ and Cervical spine + variPOSE and Thoracic and Lumbar + variPOSE